esl-ctu/tracexpert/docs/scenarios.md

 After you're done editing, the scenario should look as follows.

 You can run the scenario now and observe the change in the **Scenario run log**.

+> 💡 *Notice that during scenario execution, the loop block displays the current iteration number.*

 ![After edit](images/scenarios_after_edit.png)